padraigfl/videojs-react/README.md

   className
   width
   height
-  innerRef // to allow access to the component from the outside, this has been frustrating for me and I recommend using the controls prop instead where possible
   setup: { // same as the data-setup on in documentation (but a JS object), only used on mount
     techOrder
     sources: [